GFDRR/CCDR-tools/_sources/docs/validation.md

 [//]: # (Comment)

 # Validate input
+It is always a good practice to spend some time to evaluate the quality and representativeness of input data before diving into the analytics.
+Input data can contain errors and artefacts; sometimes they are large and evident, sometimes they are small and hard to catch - but that doesn't mean they don't have an impact over the quality results!

 ## Hazard

+### Correct values interpretation and Outliers
+### Geographic validation
+### Validation against empirical datasets

 ## Exposure

+### Correct values interpretation and Outliers
+### Comparison against basemap
+### Cross-comparison between similar datasets

 # Output interpretation

+## Validation against empirical disaster data

 ## Uncertainty
 In the development of risk models, many different data sets are used as input components.
 The level of uncertainty is directly linked to the quality of the input data.
 In addition, there is also random uncertainty that cannot be reduced.
 On many occasions during model development, expert judgment and proxies are used in the absence of historical data, and the results are very sensitive to most of these assumptions and variations in input data.
 As such, outputs of these models should be considered indicators of the order of magnitude of the risks, not as exact values.
 Better data quality and advances in science and modelling methodologies reduce the level of uncertainty, but it is crucial to interpret the results of any risk assessment against the backdrop of unavoidable uncertainty.